MSU-Libraries/kube-doc/README.md

           path: my-data.txt
 ```

+#### Other options
+TODO longhorn: block storage hosted in cluster with replicas across nodes
-TODO also many other options, such as NFS, but via external providers (mounted similar to local pv)
+TODO also many other options, such as external NFS, but via external providers (mounted similar to local pv)

 ## kubeadm Commands